 Season one was of course, amazing, but over way too soon, so this is pretty great news.
 With the frenzy around Season One making Stranger Things more popular than Making a Murderer, this looks set to be one of the most hyped shows of 2017.
 Here’s everything we know so far.

-When is Stranger Things Season 2 released?
+What is Stranger Things Season 2 release date?

 Have we seen a trailer?